What is WAMP

 Like a distributed D-Bus over a network

-Bondy uses Partisan allowing it to use different network topologies.
-Currently Bondy can only be deployed using the full-mesh topology that can scale to hundreds of nodes.
-A peer-to-peer (partial mesh) topology based on Partisan HyParView implementation is in development.
-Partisan HyParView that has been proven to scale up to 2,000 nodes. ↩︎
+Bondy uses Partisan, which allows it to use different network topologies.
+Currently, Bondy can only be deployed using the full-mesh topology, which can scale to hundreds of nodes.
+However, a peer-to-peer (partial mesh) topology based on Partisan HyParView implementation is currently in development.
+Partisan HyParView has been proven to scale up to 2,000 nodes.
+Partisan is currently maintained by the same team that created Bondy. ↩︎